 InnoTecUK is a dynamic and progressive technology and research company with diversified expertise in the fields of automation, non-invasive sensors development and instrumentation design and packaging.

-InnoTecUK is focusing on delivering client-led solutions to maximise life-cycle production asset values.
+InnoTecUK with a workforce of 44 staff, is focusing on delivering client-led solutions to maximise life-cycle production asset values.
 Innovation of novel mechatronics systems to overcome complex sensing, measurement, control, automation, and inspection challenges is their intellectual passion.
 Their client base is diverse, encompassing aerospace, chemical, food processing, maritime, renewable, power generation, nuclear and oil and gas sectors.

 Consistently delivering value and technical excellence under challenging operating conditions is the key to their success.
 Bespoke solutions, tailored to client requirements, supported by advanced platform technologies are the essence of this.